skolbin-ssi/AZ-203-DevelopingSolutionsforMicrosoftAzure/Instructions/Labs/AZ-203_02_lab_ak.md

 1. In the **Resource groups** blade, locate and select the **ManagedPlatform** resource group that you created earlier in this lab.

-1. In the **ManagedPlatform** blade, select the **imgapi\*** *API App* that you created earlier in this lab.
+1. In the **ManagedPlatform** blade, select the **imgapi\*** *Web app* that you created earlier in this lab.

-1. In the **API App** blade, select the **Browse** button.
+1. In the **Web app** blade, select the **Browse** button.

-1. Perform a **GET** request to the root of the website and observe the JSON array that is returned.
+1. The browser will open a new tab that performs a **GET** request to the root of the website.
+Observe the JSON array that is returned.
 This array should contain the URL for your single uploaded image in your **Azure Storage** account.

 1. Return to your browser window showing the **Azure portal**.

 #### Review

-In this exercise, you created an API App in Azure and then deployed your ASP.NET Core web application to the API App by using the Azure CLI and Kudu’s zip deployment utility.
+In this exercise, you created a Web app in Azure and then deployed your ASP.NET Core web application to the Web app by using the Azure CLI and Kudu’s zip deployment utility.

 ### Exercise 2: Build a front-end web application by using Azure Web Apps